2015 GENERAL TRACK RULES

 An official protest may be filed according to the protest procedure only by a Barrie Speedway registered driver.
 Protest shall be filed first at the pit gate and then given to any Barrie Speedway Tech Official or Track Director and must be in writing on the official protest form.
 Barrie Speedway reserves the right to inspect protestor’s vehicle.
 All decisions made by the Track Officials are FINAL.

-If illegal or questionable parts are found during teching after the evening races, the track has the option to keep the parts.
+If illegal or questionable parts are found during teching after the evening races, the officials have the right and will confiscate the illegal part(s) on behalf of the Speedway.
 Questionable parts, if deemed legal, will be returned ASAP.
 Finishing order and points of the balance of the race field will change based on where the disqualified car or cars placed.

 Technical protests may be made by registered drivers ONLY within their own class.
-All technical protests must be made to the respective Technical Directors on forms provided from the pit gate (where the funds will be held, with all the information required on the forms completed and the respective cash deposited at the Pit Gate.
+All technical protests must be made to the respective Technical Directors on forms provided from the pit gate (where the funds will be held), with all the information required on the forms completed and the respective cash deposited at the Pit Gate.
+Officials have the right to deny any protest that they deem unjust, unreasonable or redundant.

 Protests must be made within 10 minutes of the time the checkered flag is displayed.
 No cars within the class are to be removed from the Speedway property within 15 minutes of the displayed checkered flag without the consent of Speedway Officials.